White Cheddar Mac and Cheese with Chickpea Noodles

 Spoon with a scoop of white cheddar mac and cheese.

-This is best served right away and hot but can be stored for up to three days in the fridge.
+This is best served hot right out of the oven but can be stored for up to three days in the fridge.
 Reheat over the stove or microwave.
-If the mac and cheese is too thick when reheating add a splash of milk to loosen it up.
-I personally have had no issues reheating this dish in the microwave.

 White cheddar mac and cheese in a white bowl.